The spectacular Skógafoss Waterfall in South-Iceland and the Legend of the Treasure Chest

-Skógafoss is one of the biggest waterfalls in Iceland, with a drop of 60 meters and a width of 25 meters, and you can walk right up to, but be prepared to be drenched.
-It is just overwhelming standing next to it.
+Skógafoss is one of the biggest waterfalls in Iceland, with a drop of some 60 meters and a width of 25 meters.
+You can walk right up to it but be prepared to be drenched.
+It is overwhelming standing next to it.

-There are steps leading up to an observation platform above Skógafoss, i.e. if one is up to it as there are 527 steps all in all, depending on where you start from.
-I have only once climbed these steps on a very cold and extremely windy November day, which left me almost flying in the air!
+I once climbed these steps on a very cold and extremely windy November day, which left me almost flying in the air!

 But it is well worth climbing up all these steps to see Skógafoss from above and the beautiful view from up there.

-Skógafoss is only one of the waterfalls in Skógá river, there are 20+ other smaller waterfalls in this river above Skógafoss, which I will be exploring next summer!
+Skógafoss is only one of the waterfalls in Skógá river, there are 30+ other waterfalls in this river above Skógafoss, some of which I will hopefully be exploring next summer!

-When you start seeing the waterfall from the ring-road it looks like a painting - ever so beautiful and majestic!
-My photo doesn't do it justice though as it is taken on a winter day, when everything is still yellow.
+When you start seeing the waterfall from the ring road, it looks like a painting; ever so beautiful and majestic!

 The Legend of the Treasure Chest in Skógafoss

-There is a legend connected to Skógafoss waterfall - it is believed that behind it you can find a chest filled with gold and treasures.
+A legend is connected to Skógafoss waterfall; it is believed that behind it you can find a chest filled with gold and treasures.
 The story goes that Þrasi Þórólfsson, the Viking Settler at Skógar (Eystriskógar) in around 900, hid the chest and it is said that the first man who goes there will find great treasures.

-I found this folkore in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason:
+I found this folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason:

-It is said that in this location Þrasi and Loðmundur stayed while they were quarrelling and both Landnáma and the folklore state that they made peace by the gorges and decided on making the river fall onto the sand plains by the shortest distance to the ocean.
+It is said that in this location Þrasi and Loðmundur stayed while they were quarreling and both Landnáma and the folklore state that they made peace by the gorges and decided on making the river fall onto the sand plains by the shortest distance to the sea.